 - In terms of size, the brown recluse is dwarfed by the black widow since it only measures three-quarters of an inch at the most, while the latter is capable of growing to a maximum of 2 inches.

-- The black widow is usually the longer-lived of the two since it generally lives for a maximum of three years as opposed to the brown recluse which can only live for two years at the most.
+- The black widow is usually the longer-lived of the two since it generally lives for a maximum of three years compared to the brown recluse, which can only live for two years at the most.

 You likely already know what spiders you shouldn’t mess with, but what’s the difference between a black widow spider vs brown recluse spider?
 Both of these are regarded as some of the most dangerous spider species living on the planet today, but how can you learn to tell them apart so that you can keep yourself safe?

 In this article, we will address all of the differences between black widow spiders and brown recluse spiders including their appearance and behaviors.
 We will also address where they are found in the world and what habitats they typically occupy so that you can make yourself aware.
 Let’s get started and learn more about spiders now!

 Comparing Black Widow Spider vs. Brown Recluse Spider

 |Size||1 ½ or 2 inches long||0.25-0.75 inches long|

 |Appearance||Shiny black in color with a red or orange dot on top of its abdomen; females have trademark red hourglass underneath their abdomen||Brown or tan in color with markings where their legs attach to their bodies; has six eyes and fine hairs on legs|